 Be sure you get the 50-foot model.
 We ended up having to run to Walmart on our Great Lakes trip because we needed a longer hose.
 After three summers of camping, we thought we were good.
 We were wrong.
 I now have a 50-foot rubber hose for when my 35-foot water hose is not going to reach.
 I hate the rubber hose.

 Water Pressure Regulator

 This is a must.
-You don’t know what water pressure the campground you are going to has.
+You don’t know what the water pressure is at the campground you are going to.
 It could be 120 psi.
 Your camper, on the other hand, only needs 40-50 psi.

 There are several different systems you can use for a water filter.
 There are some campers that have the filters built into their system.
-If you are not full time, this is a good, easy to use and replace filter.
+If you are not full-time, this is a good, easy-to-use

 Every camper is different and some have funky sewer connections, but this gear works for me and is the most common stuff I have seen out there up to this point.